 When you enable

-snmpd to run in the management VRF, you need to specify that VRF with NCLU so that
+snmpd to run in the management VRF, you need to specify that VRF so that

-snmpd daemon responds to polling requests on the interfaces of the VRF on which the request came in.
-SNMP version 1, 2c and 3 Traps and (v3) Inform messages can be configured with NCLU.
-See the chapter on SNMP management with NCLU for detailed instructions on how to configure SNMP with VRFs.
+snmpd daemon responds to polling requests on the interfaces of the VRF on which the request comes in.
+For information about configuring SNMP version 1, 2c, and 3 Traps and (v3) Inform messages, refer to Simple Network Management Protocol - SNMP.

 Duplicate IPv4 address detected, some interfaces may not be visible in IP-MIB displays after starting

 snmpd in the management VRF.
 This is because the IP-MIB assumes that the same IP address cannot be used twice on the same device; the IP-MIB is not VRF aware.
 This message is a warning that the SNMP IP-MIB detects overlapping IP addresses on the system; it does not indicate a problem and is non-impacting to the operation of the switch.

 ping or traceroute on the Management VRF